Engholm husky Lodge

 Sixt has offices in Alta, Kirkenes, Lakselv and Ivalo.

 Bookings/reservations must be done by a legal person over 18 years old.
 Bookings/reservations can be done by telephone or by e-mail.
 Reservations are valid for 7 days.
 The customers booking/reservation is considered confirmed by Turgleder when the customer receives a booking/reservation confirmation and an invoice.
-For activities with duration more than one day the customers booking is to be considered secure when a standard deposit of NOK 6.000/10.000 per person or the total sum is paid and registered to Turgleder's account.
+For activities with duration more than one day the customers booking is to be considered secure when a standard deposit of NOK 6.000/10.000 per person, 50% of tailor made trips or the total sum is paid and registered to Turgleder's account.

 Activities may have a booking deadline.
 These are mentioned in the activity schedule.